 Defined by Otker in 1988 as (1) buying and (2) exploiting an association with an event, a team, a group, etc., for specific marketing (communications) purposes.
 Commercial sponsorship fits quite naturally alongside advertising, PR, personal selling and sales promotion in that its basic function lies in achieving a marketing communications objective (Meenaghan, 1991)

-Money or in-kind value given to the property in exchange for the rights to be a sponsor.
-Synonym: rights fee
+This is money or in-kind value given to the property in exchange for the right to be a sponsor.

 Defined as a hierarchical structure of properties operating within the same sponsorship environment.
 Mostly common in sports context, this refers to, for example, in ascending order, the athlete, the team, the venue, the league.
 (Dumais, 2011)

-This is used by brands as guiding principles to select which properties to sign as part of a sponsorship strategy.
-It also serves as a tool to respond to the multiple sponsorship requests a company receives.
+The sponsorship policy outlines the guiding principles used by brands to select which properties to sign as part of a sponsorship strategy.
+It also serves as a tool to respond to the multiple sponsorship requests that a company receives.
 The sponsorship policy should reflect the overall communication strategy, goals and long-term vision of the sponsorship portfolio.
-It’s usually accompanied by a series of criteria in order to evaluate sponsorship demands and make a selection.
+It is usually accompanied by a series of criteria in order to evaluate sponsorship demands and make a selection.

 Focuses on the audience’s emotional connection towards the sport.
 The universal language that is sport is a great vehicle for global brands as they can cross borders.

-Hierarchical level associated with the rights granted to sponsors.
-For instance: title sponsor, presenting sponsor, major sponsor, sponsor and supplier.
-Sponsorship status can have different names depending on the property.
-For example: platinum, gold, silver and bronze, is also a popular sponsorship structure.
+This is the hierarchical level associated with the rights granted to sponsors.
+For instance, it is possible to be a title sponsor, presenting sponsor, major sponsor, sponsor or supplier.
+The sponsorship status may have different names depending on the property.

 A close, long-term, mutually beneficial agreement in which resources, knowledge and skills are shared with the objective of enhancing the competitive position of each partner (Spekman et al. 1998).
 Sponsorship relationships can grow into a strategic alliance and thus, build a true competitive advantage for the brands that cannot be replicated by competitors.